-Amazon’s workers’ comp rates to jump 15% due to hazardous conditions at its fulfillment centers, state agency says
+Workers’ comp rates to jump in Amazon’s Washington fulfillment centers due to hazards

 Since January, the company has added more than 400,000 workers nationwide, largely in fulfillment centers, to meet increased demand for online shopping.
 Amazon now employs 1.2 million people in the U.S. The company is still looking to hire 200,000 more regular and seasonal workers.

-Information from The Seattle Times archive was included in this story.
+Information from The Seattle Times archive is included in this story.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.